euwbah/musescore-xen-tuner/README.md

 - `enharmonics`: maps `XenNote` string hashes to enharmonic equivalent `XenNote` string hashes.
 - ~~a mapping of cents to note name~~ (no use case yet)

+We also need to store the accidental chains in the order which they are declared.

 ### Behavior of accidentals

 Before we can do anything, we need to address how MuseScore handles accidentals.